Akmeena4u/Puzzles-for-Interview-/Top interview puzzles/001-3 Ants and Triangle.md

 #### Conclusion:
 The probability that three ants starting at the vertices of an equilateral triangle and moving along the perimeter will not collide is 0.25.
 This is because there are only two scenarios (all CW or all CCW) where they will avoid collision.

----

-You can copy and paste this text as it is, including the formulas and mathematical notations.